MicrosoftDocs/windows-ai-docs/docs/how-to.md

 ---
 author: serenaz
-title: How to develop with Windows ML
+title: How to guide for Windows ML
 description: How-to articles for developing with Windows ML. ms.author: sezhen ms.date: 03/07/2018